Part of a set. See all set records

 Edward L. Whittemore Fund 1933.493.b

-This Koran folio was written in the oldest style of Arabic calligraphy, called Kufic script, used in the earliest surviving copies of the Koran.
+This folio was written in the oldest style of Arabic calligraphy, called Kufic script, used in earliest surviving copies of the Qur'an.
 The wide format of the page is well suited to this style of Kufic that has elongated, horizontal strokes.
 Vowels are indicated by red dots, and the triangles of gold dots mark the end of each verse.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.